earthlab/earthlab.github.io/org/earth-analytics/week-4.md

 IMPORTANT: be sure that all of the data are within the same `EXTENT` and `crs` of the `sjer_aoi` layer.
 This means that you may have to CROP and reproject your data prior to plotting it!

 **BONUS!!!:** Plot the vegetation plots by type - adjust the symbology of the plot locations (choose a symbol using `pch` for each type and adjust the color of the points).
 Make sure your legend matches the colors and symbols in your plot!
-Also make sure your plot plots OUTSIDE of the plot extent (not on top of the map itself).
+Also make sure your plot renders OUTSIDE of the plot extent (not on top of the map itself).
+Finally - see if you can figure out how to add a space in between the symbols for road types and plots types to your legend - similar to the plot on the bottom of the (custom legend lesson)[https://earthlab.github.io/course-materials/earth-analytics/week-4/r-custom-legend/].

 ### Plot 2: Field site locations